How having a baby girl changed Michelle Wie West's retirement thoughts

 But when persistent injuries began to hamper Michelle Wie West's ability to play the game she loved -- she featured in just five Ladies Professional Golf Association (LPGA) Tour events in 2019, making the cut just once -- thoughts of an early retirement flitted through her mind.

 Those injury frustrations were counterpointed by personal happiness.
-Two months after her last appearance on the golf course, she married Golden State Warriors executive Jonnie West.
-And a few months later, Wie West found out she was pregnant.
+Two months after her last appearance on the golf course, she married Golden State Warriors

-Initially the prospect of becoming a mom cemented the idea of r